What Is an FHA Loan?

 FHA Loans by State

 FHA guidelines and loan limits vary by location.
 Use the links below to explore FHA loan information in your state.
-City pages can be added as your content cluster expands.

 FHA Loan FAQs

-Are FHA loans only for first-time homebuyers?
+Are FHA loans only for first time homebuyers?

 Can I use an FHA loan more than once?

 In many cases, yes, as long as the loan is used for an eligible primary residence and you meet lender and program requirements.
+See Can You Have Multiple FHA Loans and Can I Use FHA Loan Twice.

 Are FHA loans assumable?